Know Your World: Facts About Hunger and Poverty

 Women and Children

-- 60 percent of the world’s hungry are women.
+– Women and girls make up 60 percent of the world’s hungry.

 The Hunger Project firmly believes that empowering women to be key change agents is an essential element to achieving the end of hunger and poverty.
 Wherever we work, our programs aim to support women and build their capacity.